Kinghorn Family Foundation

 The Berg Family Foundation

-Tony and Carol Berg and their family foundation are providing significant funding to Primary Ethics over a four year period, starting in 2015.
-The Berg Family Foundation supports the arts, medical research, animal welfare and various social issues including indigenous disadvantage.
+Tony and Carol Berg and their family foundation have provided significant funding to Primary Ethics.
+The Berg Family Foundation supports the arts, medical research, animal welfare and various social issues, including indigenous disadvantage.
 They are enthusiastic supporters of Primary Ethics because ‘ethical behaviour in government, business and society generally leads to a much more confident and caring community with better outcomes for everyone.
 So exposing school children to ethical issues will lead them to think more carefully about the decisions and judgements they make throughout their lives.’

 Vincent Fairfax Family Foundation

 The Vincent Fairfax Family Foundation (VFFF) provided seed funding to Primary Ethics through two generous grants, one in December 2011 and the other in March 2013.
 Developing ethical capability in individuals was a particular interest of Sir Vincent Fairfax.
 VFFF was motivated by Primary Ethics’ aims to encourage students to develop their moral reasoning and critical thinking skills, laying a foundation for ethical judgement and reasonable and responsible behaviour throughout their lives.
 These two grants provided valuable capacity building support at a critical time and was seen by VFFF as a highly catalytic and large-scale opportunity to contribute to the development of ethical reasoning and behaviour from an early age.

 The Hogan Family Foundation was established by Bruce Hogan in 2008.
 Bruce Hogan is the chairman of Snowy Hydro Ltd and became the first chairman of Primary Ethics, leading the organisation since its inception in November 2010.